The Walrus

 @infatuation

 "The Walrus is a certified ‘nice pub’ on Ship Street that looks deceivingly tiny.
 Trust us, it’s not.
 Just off of the main seafront, this place has several great venues rolled into one.
 You’ve got the snug downstairs pub with its intimate booths and traditional boozer bar.
 You’ve got the two-storey roof garden that’s packed out during live sports events and should be at the top of your agenda if you’re rolling with a group.
 And, you’ve got the sophisticated upstairs dining room where you can eat tender sirloin steak and sip local beers in the company of William Morris wallpaper.
 In our humble opinion, the dining room serves the best Sunday roast in town.
-Expect XXL yorkshire puddings and slow-roast pork belly that may or may not result in a self-satisfied nap on the beach." - heidi lauth beasley
+Expect things like XXL yorkshire puddings and slow-roast pork belly that may or may not result in a self-satisfied nap on the beach." - heidi lauth beasley

 View Postcard for The Walrus